-Each of the requirements must be satisfied before a clinical rotation can be arranged.
-Failure to provide this documentation will result in a delay in starting at the clinical site and a possible delay in graduation.
-Specific sites may have additional requirements such as pre-employment physicals, employee orientation, HIPAA Compliance Program Completion, which must also be satisfied in order for the clinical education experience to begin.
+Specific sites may have additional requirements such as pre-employment physicals, employee orientation, HIPAA Compliance Program Completion, or other additional requirements which must also be satisfied in order for the clinical education experience to begin.
 Any associated cost is the student's responsibility.